 RB: I was staying in Pin Point.
-SO I I uh uh we had a big thing about that so I came back here with my momma and took of my momma and we built a ramp.
-We did everything and gave her a beautiful life.
+We had a big thing about that so I came back here with my momma and took of my momma and we built a ramp.
+We did everything and gave her a beautiful life